metno/emep-ctm/User_Guide.md

 at York (SEI-Y) and from the Coordinating Center for Effects (CCE).
-16 basic landuse classes have been identified for use in the deposition module in the model, and three additional “fake” landuse classes are used for providing results for integrated assessment modeling and effects work.
+16 basic landuse classes have been identified for use in the deposition module in the model, and three additional “fake” landuse classes are used for providing results for integrated assessment modelling and effects work.

-There are two netCDF files included, one file `Landuse_PS_5km_LC.nc` on 5 km resolution over the EMEP domain, and a global `LanduseGLC.nc`.
-The different landuse types are desribed in Simpson et al (2012).
+There are two NetCDF files included, one file `Landuse_PS_5km_LC.nc` on 5 km resolution over the EMEP domain, and a global `LanduseGLC.nc`.
+The different landuse types are described in Simpson et al (2012).

 ### Degree-day factor